Leveraging Single-View Images for Unsupervised 3D Point Cloud Completion: Proposed Method

 where \((\mathbf{x}_{cal}, \mathbf{y}_{cal}, \mathbf{z}_{cal})=\mathbf{P}_{cal}\) represents the calibrated 3D point set and \((\mathbf{x}'_{cal}, \mathbf{y}'_{cal}, \mathbf{z}'_{cal})\) denotes the calibrated points in image plane.

-The VC eliminates outliers and recovers some details from a single view.
+We leverage VC to eliminate outliers and recover some details of \(\mathbf {P}_{c}\) from a single view.
 However, outliers from other views still exist and the calibration may affect the density of the points.
-To further adjust the positions of the calibrated points, we use DGCNN \cite{19} as the offset predictor to infer the offset for each point.
+To further adjust the positions of the calibrated points, we use DGCNN \cite{19} as the offset predictor to infer the offset for each point of the calibrated shape.
 Specifically, the offset predictor is composed of five layers of Edge Convolutions \cite{19}.
 It takes the calibrated point cloud as input and generates offset values for all points.
-The final result is obtained by adding these offsets to the calibrated point cloud.
-Due to the possibility of incorrect offset predictions by DGCNN, there may be outliers in the output results.
-To address this issue, we utilize the VC to move the outliers again.
+The result \(\mathbf {P}_{op}\) is obtained by adding these offsets to the calibrated point cloud.
+Due to the possibility of incorrect offset predictions by DGCNN, there may be outliers in \(\mathbf {P}_{op}\).
+To address this issue, we utilize the VC to calibrate \(\mathbf {P}_{op}\) again and obtain the final output \(\mathbf {P}_{out}\).
+Compared to \(\mathbf {P}_{op}\), \(\mathbf {P}_{out}\) has fewer outliers.